mazu36/ma-Project-Ensuring-Quality-Releases/README.md

                 Message: Personal Access Token of the logged in user is pre-inserted by this script. which expires 3 hours later making the coppied script unusable thereon.
                         Once VM is registered, it will start appearing as an environment resource.
-            2. Azure Portal: ssh log into our VM to execute the provided sh script `ssh -i <key-name_path> <username>@<public_ip>`
+            2. Azure CLI: ssh log into our VM to execute the provided sh script `ssh -i <key-name_path> <username>@<public_ip>` (you can find ssh command syntax using the path:
+                    Azure Portal >> Virtuam Machine >> <my_vm> >> Connect >> SSH)
                 ```
                 chmod 400 ~/.ssh/Downloads.pem
                 ssh -i ~/.ssh/Downloads.pem testuser@<public_ip>
-                # execute the provided script and set a tag "selenium"
+                => execute the provided script
+                => "Register an agent":
+                    Enter replace (Y/N) (press enter for N) Y
-                # Enter Environment Virtual Machine resource tags?
+                    Enter Environment Virtual Machine resource tags?
 (Y/N) (press enter for N) > Y
-                # Enter Comma separated list of tags (e.g web, db) > selenium
+                    Enter Comma separated list of tags (e.g web, db) > selenium
+                    Successfully added the agent
+                    Testing agent connection.
+                    ...
                 ```
-                (you can find ssh command syntax using the path:
-                    Azure Portal >> Virtuam Machine >> <my_vm> >> Connect >> SSH)
             3. Azure Devops: verify whether this registered VM is available as an environment resource
-                <project> >> "Project settings" >> Environment >> <our_registered_vm>
+                <project> >> "Project settings" >> Environment >> "test-vm" >> Resources >> "testLinuxVM"

+                where
+                test-vm ... environment name
+                testLinuxVM ...
+VM we have registered for this environment

 3. Azure Portal: Create an image of a VM
-    Virtual machines >> <your-vm> >> Capture (in the top menu) / Image

-    We can then use this custom image of the VM in the terraform vm.tf script.
+    We will use this custom image of the VM in the terraform vm.tf script.

-    Create Image
-        Image name: testGallery
+    Virtual machines >> <your-vm> >> "Capture" (in the top menu) >> "Image"

+    "Create an Image"
+        Project details:
+            Resource group: Azuredevops
+        Instance details:
-        Share Image in Azure Compute Gallery
+            Share Image in Azure Compute Gallery: Yes Gallery details:
-        Gallery:
-            Gallery name: testGallery
-            OS status: Generalized
-            Definition name: testGalleryDef
+            Target Azure compute gallery: "Create new" >> "testGallery" OS state: "Generalized":
+                VMs created from this image require hostname, admin user, and other VM related setup to be completed on first boot
+            Target VM image definition: "Create new"
+                Name: "myCustomImageDef"
+                VM architecture: x64
                 Editor: canonical
                 Offre: 0001-com-ubuntu-server-jammy
                 Refeence SKU: 22_04-lts-gen2
                 Version number: 0.0.1
+        Version details:
+            Version number: 0.0.1
+            End of life date ... you can stay empty

+    NOTE: Capturing a virtual machine image will make the virtual machine unusable.
+This action cannot be undone.
+(On the capture creating, the source VM testLinuxVM has been stopped.)

 # -------------------------------------------------------
 # Part 3:  Terraform scripts :Infrastructure as Code